seewoo5/seewoo5.github.io/_posts/2024-02-04-tate-thesis-riemann-roch.md

 >  "Tate's thesis over function field is Riemann-Roch theorem."

 which I've heard many times but never tried to understand it throughly.
 I closely followed the book "Fourier Analysis on Number Fields" by Ramakrishnan and Valenza, Chapter 7.
-Also, [Ponnen's note](https://math.mit.edu/~poonen/786/notes.pdf) was helpful, too.
+Also, [Poonen's note](https://math.mit.edu/~poonen/786/notes.pdf) was helpful, too.

 In my own words, I may re-state the above as follows: